xhabara/XHABARABOT-SCALEX-1.0/README.md

 Sync Checkbox: Synchronize all loops for a unified rhythm.

-Volume Controls
 Sample Volume Slider: Adjust the overall volume of your samples.

 Oscillator Volume Slider: Control the loudness of the oscillator separately.

-Recording Your Mix
 Recording Button: Begin and end recording your session, and save your mix as a WAV file.

-Refresh and Xhabarabot Mode
 Refresh Button: Easily reset your session.
 Hit this button when the machine feels heavy.

 Xhabarabot Mode Checkbox: Activate an unpredictable, automated tempo mode